devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

 Before creating an incoming webhook to trigger an `application:deploy`, we need the ID of a pipeline that runs the `deploy` operation for an application.
 The ID (`<pipeline_id>`) will be used as input parameter in the requests to be sent to Devopness API.

 <details open>
-  <summary>Steps to find the `<pipeline_id>` of an `application:deploy` pipeline</summary>
+  <summary>Steps to find the `pipeline_id` of an `application:deploy` pipeline</summary>

 1. On Devopness, navigate to a project then select an environment
 1. Find the `Applications` card
 1. Click `View` in the `Applications` card to see a list of existing `Applications`
-1. In the list of applications, find the application with the pipeline you want to manage and click `DETAILS`
+1. In the list of applications, find the application with the pipeline you want to manage and click the `NAME` of the application
-1. On the upper-right corner of the applications details view click `SETTINGS`
-1. Use the drop-down menu to choose `PIPELINES`
+1. Click the `Pipelines` tab
-1. In the list of pipelines, find the pipeline you want to manage and click `DETAILS`
+1. In the list of pipelines, find the pipeline you want to manage and click the `NAME` of the pipeline
     > If you haven't created a pipeline yet, follow the {% mentionPost "/docs/pipelines/add-pipeline" %} guide
 1. Copy the `<pipeline_id>` from the pipeline details URL, considering the following URL format:
     ```bash